Flakpanzer Gepard: Chassis and propulsion

 The Gepard is based on a slightly modified chassis of the Leopard 1 main battle tank, including the complete drive unit with a 37.4-liter 10-cylinder multi-fuel engine (type: MB 838 CaM 500) with two mechanical superchargers.
 The V-engine with a cylinder angle of 90 degrees has 610 kW at 2200 RPM (830 PS) and consumes—depending on the surface and driving style—around 150 liters per 100 kilometers.
 To ensure a steady supply of oil, even in difficult terrain and under extreme skew, the engine is provided with a dry sump forced lubrication.
 Even the gearbox (type: 4 HP-250) from ZF Friedrichshafen and the exhaust system with fresh air admixture to reduce the infrared signature were taken from the Leopard 1 main battle tank.

 The Gepard is equipped with a Daimler-Benz (type: OM 314) 4-cylinder diesel auxiliary engine for the energy supply system.
 This engine is on the front left of the vehicle, located where the Leopard 1 has an ammunition magazine.
 The engine, which has a 3.8 liter capacity, is designed as a multi-fuel engine and produces 66 kW.
 It consumes between 10 and 20 liters per hour, depending on the operational status of the tank.

 The auxiliary engine is coupled with five generators to operate at different speeds: Two Metadyn machines in tandem with a flywheel (which is used to store energy during the acceleration and deceleration of the turret) for the power of the elevation and traverse drives, two 380 Hz three-phase generators with a capacity of 20 kVA for the ventilation, fire-control and radar systems, and a 300 A 28 volt direct current generator for the electrical system.
 The fuel capacity is 985 liters, which ensures a combined operating time of approximately 48 hours.

 The chassis and the track were taken directly from the Leopard 1.
 It has torsion bar spring-mounted roadwheels with seven roadwheel pairs per side.
 They are connected to the torsion bars on swing arms, whose deflection is limited by volute springs.
 Drive is through the drive sprockets located at the rear.

 The rubber-mounted shocks were modified to achieve better stability during firing.
 The track is manufactured by the company Diehl, rubber track pads fitted, and is "live" track with rubber bushings between the track links and pins (type: D 640 A).
 Grouser/icecleats can replace the rubber pads on some track links to increase traction on slippery surfaces.

-The hull only had slight modifications, i.e. a modified roadwheel distance (8 cm increased distance between the third and fourth roadwheel) and the transfer of additional batteries in battery boxes at the rear.
+The hull only had slight modifications, e.g., a modified roadwheel distance (8 cm increased distance between the third and fourth roadwheel) and the transfer of additional batteries in battery boxes at the rear.
 The batteries and the electrical system operate at 24 volts DC.